Angel-Karasu/lire-entre-les-lignes-helper/README.md

 ## How to Use

-1. Run the python file : `python ./main.py`
+1. Run the python file : `main.py`
 2. Enter the letters available
 3. Enter the length of each word